Carpal tunnel syndrome

 Begin These Carpal Tunnel Exercises Today

 Carpal tunnel syndrome symptoms can range from an annoyance to debilitating pain.
-In many people it severely disturbs sleep and the ability to carry out routine daily activities.
+In many people, it severely disturbs sleep and the ability to carry out routine daily activities.
 Regular exercise can alleviate much of the distress.

 If you want more help give us a call.
-Our physical therapists can help you find the right exercises for you and supplement these with massage and other manual therapy treatments.
+Our physical therapists can help you find the right exercises and supplement these with massage and other manual therapy treatments.
 You don’t have to keep suffering and you have options other than surgery.